josepsanz/falk/README.md

 </p>

 # Falk
 Falk was conceived due to the need to save electricity consumption.
-It aims to be a planner, controller, and manager of a space's electricity consumption
+It aims to be a planner, controller, and manager of a space's electricity consumption.

 ## Installation
 ``` bash